 Garampani Wildlife Sanctuary – situated 25 km from Golaghat town this wildlife sanctuary is gaining in popularity among tourists.
 The Sanctuary is located in the Karbi Anglong district.
 The Garampani Wildlife Sanctuary is one of the oldest Sanctuaries and there are Hot water springs and Waterfalls which tourists can visit.

 Nambor Wildlife Sanctuary – This is another Wildlife Sanctuary situated 35 km from Golaghat town.
 The Nambor Wildlife Sanctuary is adjacent to Garampani Wildlife Sanctuary.
 The total area of the sanctuary is 37 sq. km and it is famous for the 51 rare varieties of orchids that can be seen in this forest.

 Deopahar –27 km from Golaghat town.
 Deopahar attracts tourists to the hills and the forests.
 There are several ancient monuments that can also be seen here.
 Local lore refers to the place as the Kingdom of Jarasanda.

 Neghereting Shiva Temple –30 km from Golaghat town, on a hilltop is the location of Neghereting Shiva temple.
 The temple hill is surrounded by lush green tea gardens and is a popular picnic spot.
 The ancient temple was built by the Ahom kings.

-Uncle Robin’s children museum - Dr. Robin Banerjee, an acclaimed naturalist, had established a museum in his own residence that is located in the Golaghat town.
-The rich personal collection of Dr Banerjee's including some 587 dolls, 194 paintings, 93 pieces of artifacts and 26 documentary films are on display.
+Uncle Robin’s children museum - Dr Robin Banerjee, an acclaimed naturalist, established a museum in his own residence that is located in Golaghat town.
+The rich personal collection of Dr Banerjee including some 587 dolls, 194 paintings, 93 pieces of artefacts and 26 documentary films is on display.